maxencegrand/ET_Assembly_Task_dataset/prediction/prediction.md

 axis 3: size = 6001, corresponds to the time relative to the event under consideration.
 6001 value for looking 3 seconds before and 3 seconds after.

 ### nb_prediction.csv

+array 2 dimensions have to be reshape with array = array.reshape(28, 2, 6001) in order to have 3 dimensions

 This file contains the number of predictions for the different eye tracker, for grasp/release and for the different surfaces.